jethridge13/MWS-Certification-Study-Guide/README.md

 * Handling `fetch()` request errors with promise chaining
 * Diagnosing network issues using debugging and development tools

+Note: There is much overlap in what the sources cover.
+To avoid redundant notes, each new section will only include new content.

 ### <a name="IntroToFetch">[Introduction to fetch()](https://developers.google.com/web/updates/2015/03/introduction-to-fetch)</a>

 * `fetch()` is so much better than XMLHttpRequest please never use XMLHttpRequest ever again